IndecisionGames/FatesCall/README.md

 - Use `git lfs clone https://github.com/IndecisionGames/FatesCall.git` to clone the project
 - cd into `FatesCall` and run `git lfs install`
 - Open the `FatesCall` folder in Explorer then right click `FatesCall.uproject` and click `Generate Visual Studio Project files`
-- Open Unreal Engine; in the projects tab click `Browse` at the bottom and navigate to and select `FatesCall.uproject`
-- When prompted to rebuild modules, say `Yes`.
+- Open Unreal Engine; in the projects tab click `Browse` at the bottom and navigate to and select `FatesCall.uproject`.
+When prompted to rebuild modules, click `Yes`.
-- Once it finishes loading, if you see a top-down scene with the "Fate's Call" written in orange then you have loaded the project correctly.
+- Once it finishes loading, if you see a top-down scene with "Fate's Call" written in orange then you have loaded the project correctly.
 - (Optional) Click on `Source Control` -> `Connect Source Control` -> Set Provider to `Git` -> Accept Settings
-- It is recommended to use external git tools, such as the command line/terminal to push and checkout changes.
+- It is recommended to use external git tools, such as the command line or terminal to push and checkout changes.